mitch-keenan/petrock-vcv/README.md

 ## "Please, please let me change things!"

+Fine...
+Pet Rock uses the system time for it's internal clock.
+Changing the date on your host system will also change what day Pet Rock thinks it is.

-Fine... but it won't be fun... you'll need to build from source with `PET_ROCK_DEV_MODE=true` in your environment.
-Once built/installed right clicking on the module will let you manually various override parameters.
+Alternatively you can build from source with `PET_ROCK_DEV_MODE=true` in your environment.
+Once built/installed, right clicking on the module will let you manually various override parameters.

 ## License